 In this same vein, AI/CRM can generate automatic customer responses to queries based on their personal preferences.
 It can be so effective that it’s even able to generate entire sales conversations.

 Just as important, AI’s data-processing ability will also aid in the performance of sales reps and customer-service agents.
 It will give them full customer profiles and real-time, up-to-date information about inventory and services history.
 It will help your human team meet customers’ demands.
 It’s precisely this automation of workflows that leads to greater productivity.

 To this point we’ve covered how AI is shaping CRM, so now let’s take a look at how it will further do so in the future.

 A new trend is on the horizon that will see AI engines used in the capacity of virtual assistants.
 That’s not hype either—we mean that AI can boost CRM to the point where it can perform many of the productivity tasks that are so important to employers.
 And of course, this technology will be able to easily book appointments with clients along with managing calendars.

 It seems there is little that AI can’t do, even where it concerns recruiting.
 Now there are AI systems that are helping bridge the talent gap, matching employers with the best talent.

 Some use bots to post jobs, automate the onboarding process, etc., while others use these same chatbots to interact with potential candidates.

 This just goes to show that if AI can boost your CRM, imagine what it can do for all other areas of your business.

-You should now be able to see that boosting your CRM with AI is like going from a tractor to a Ferrari.
-It’s the most efficient way to harvest and manage data, and it’s also the most effective at automating processes and maximizing results.
+You should be able to see that boosting your CRM with AI is like going from a tractor to a Ferrari.
+It’s the most efficient way to harvest and manage data.
+It’s also the most effective at automating processes and maximizing results.
 To not invest in it now is a risk no serious business can afford to take.